keileg/porepy_mesh_factory/README.md

 * By import into [PorePy](https://github.com/pmgbergen/porepy), for use in simulations in fractured porous media.

 While the latter is the main use case for this repository, the gmsh files can also be imported into other software.

+## How to use
+The networks can be imported to PorePy by the commands

+import porepy_mesh_factory as pmf pmf.main.generate(case=case_name)

+where case_name is specified below.
+Additional arguments may be needed to import specific cases; see the files doing specific imports for more.

+## Available networks

+* Case 3 from 'Benchmarks for single-phase flow in fractured porous media' by Bernd Flemisch et al, Advances in Water Resources, 2018. case_name = 'flow_benchmark_2d_case_3'
+* Case 2 from 'Verification benchmarks for single-phase flow in three-dimensional fractured porous media' by Bernd Flemisch et al, Advances in Water Resources, 2020. case_name = 'flow_benchmark_3d_case_2'